 To import, you must use an EPA-registered hauler unless it is under 25 years old and falls under the "Show or Display Rule."

-You must also report to U.S. Customs for clearance and pay taxes and duties when applicable to bring it through customs.
+To bring it through customs, you must also report to U.S. Customs for clearance and pay taxes and duties when applicable.

 Moreover, it must pass an inspection by the Registry of Vehicles (RIV) in Canada within 45 days, or one year if it is a salvage auto.

-Automobiles from outside of North America must be inspected by an NHTSA department before they can be imported into the United States.
+An NHTSA department must inspect automobiles outside North America before they can be imported into the United States.

 Show and Display Rule

-The Show and Display Rule is an exemption to the EPA and NHTSA regulations that are over 25 years old.
+The Show and Display Rule is exempt from the EPA and NHTSA regulations over 25 years old.

-With this rule, cars that are considered "rare" or "unique" can be brought into the U.S. without meeting all of the safety and emissions standards.
+This rule allows cars considered "rare" or "unique" to be imported into the U.S. without meeting all safety and emissions standards.

-The auto must still pass a visual inspection by Customs, but it doesn't have to meet all of the other requirements.
+The auto must still pass a visual inspection by Customs, but it doesn't have to meet all other requirements.

 Obtain the Documentation Required

-Moving requires obtaining certain documentation before entering the country.
+Moving requires obtaining specific documentation before entering the country.
 This includes foreign registration, a bill of sale, and proof of insurance.

 Additionally, EPA Form 3520-1 and DOT Form HS-7 must be completed.
 The original bill of lading should also be ready for inspection.

-In order to ensure that it is moved into the US to comply with the correct regulations of safety, they must meet the requirements of several acts, including the Motor Information and Cost Savings Act(1972), the Motor Safety Act(1966), the Importing Safety Compliance Act (1988), and the Clean Air Act (1990).
+To ensure that it is moved into the US to comply with the correct safety regulations, it must meet the requirements of several acts, including the Motor Information and Cost Savings Act(1972), the Motor Safety Act(1966), the Importing Safety Compliance Act (1988), and the Clean Air Act (1990).

 Moving from European or Asian Countries

-Delivering from European countries is a popular choice for many collectors.
-The process requires the collector to fill out the necessary paperwork and abide by U.S. Show and Display laws.
+Many collectors choose to deliver from European countries.
+This process requires the collector to complete the necessary paperwork and abide by U.S. Show and Display laws.

 An EPA-verified independent commercial mover is needed to gain a port of entry, which can be expensive, often costing between two and five thousand dollars on top of the market value.

-Additionally, vehicles less than 25 years old require a bill of lading from the company, an English translation of the export certificate, an English version of the invoice, and the original title.
+Additionally, vehicles under 25 years old require a bill of lading from the company, an English translation of the export certificate, an English version of the invoice, and the original title.

 Moreover, Federal Motor Safety Standards (FMVSS) regulations must be met to make Japanese Domestic Market (JDM) autos compliant with U.S. standards.

-However, for those who are enthusiastic about it and passionate about collecting, it is worth it.
+However, it is worth it for those enthusiastic about it and passionate about collecting.

 With careful planning and research into all applicable laws and regulations, collectors can successfully import their dream auto from Europe or Asia.

-Is the Process Same For New and Used Vehicles?
+Is the Process the Same For New and Used Vehicles?

-Entering the United States with a new one is more difficult than entering with a used car.
-The paperwork and restrictions are increased when importing a new car, as different types have different requirements.
+Entering the United States with a new one is more complex than entering with a used car.
+The paperwork and restrictions are increased when importing a new vehicle, as different types have different requirements.

-For example, vehicles 25 years old or older can be imported to the U.S. from Canada without any special modifications, while newer ones must be modified to meet federal safety standards (federalization).
+For example, vehicles 25 or older can be imported to the U.S. from Canada without any special modifications.
+In contrast, newer ones must be modified to meet federal safety standards (federalization).

 Also, some newer ones may be able to be moved under the "Show or Display" category, but there are strict rules about how they can be used on public roads.

-In general, it's easier to enter the country with a used one than with a new one.
-Used cars don't need any special changes to be brought in, and it's usually not too hard to do so.
+In general, it's easier to enter the country with a used car than with a new one.
+Used cars don't need any noteworthy changes to be imported, and it's usually not too hard to do so.

-However, if you're looking to bring a new one into the U.S., you should be aware of all of the necessary paperwork and regulations that must be followed to do so successfully.
+However, if you're looking to bring a new one into the U.S., you should be aware of all the necessary paperwork and regulations to do so successfully.
 Research all the requirements thoroughly.

 What Are the Costs?

-Moving can be a complicated process, but it's possible, provided one is well-versed and well-prepared.
+Moving can be complicated, but it's possible, provided one is well-versed and well-prepared.
 There are several costs to consider.

 Duty rates and fees apply to any foreign one entering the US, with automobiles subject to a 2.5% fee, trucks 25%, and motorcycles up to 2.4%.
-U.S. citizens can bring their U.S.-registered one back from a trip abroad without incurring any charges from U.S. Customs and Border Protection (CBP).
+U.S. citizens can bring their U.S.-registered vehicle back from a trip abroad without incurring charges from U.S. Customs and Border Protection (CBP).

-Duty fees and duties can be more costly, however, so it is usually cheaper to import yourself than to pay a business to do it for you.
+Duty fees and duties can be more costly, so importing yourself is usually cheaper than paying a business to do it for you.

-Before you try to deliver, you should find out about all the taxes and fees that apply.
-This will help you avoid any unexpected costs or delays in the process.
+Before you try to deliver, you should learn about all the applicable taxes and fees.
+This will help you avoid any unexpected costs or delays.

 The 25-Year-Old Age Limit